- Trek along the surface of a massive advancing glacier

-- Get a taste of two Patagonian mountain villages: El Calafate & El Chaltén
+- Explore two Patagonian mountain villages, El Calafate and El Chaltén

-- Take day hikes with views of both Mt.
-Fitz Roy and Cerro Torre
+- Enjoy day hikes with views of Mount Fitz Roy and Cerro Torre

 |Day 9||Hike to the Base of the Paine Massif||Torres del Paine|